Checklist GuideEasy2-5 minutes

 Go to the checklist builder.
 There is no download, no sign-up and no hidden menu to switch on.
 It loads as a blank checklist, ready for you to type.

-Add your items, or let AI do it
+Add your items, or start from a template

 Organise, then save, print or share